MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-apps-in-meetings.md

 * **Anonymous**: Anonymous users do not have an AAD identity and are not federated with a tenant.
 The anonymous participant is like an external user, but their identity is not projected in the meeting.
 An anonymous user cannot be an organizer but can be a presenter or attendee.

 > [!NOTE]
 > Anonymous users inherit the global default user-level app permission policy.
-See the Manage Apps section to learn more.
+For more information, see [Manage Apps](/microsoftteams/non-standard-users#anonymous-user-in-meetings-access).

 The following table provides the user types and what features each user can access: